 • Between 2 and 10 pages long, using normally around 4000 words.

-They are intended to inform a wide audience of citizens including decision makers with different interests in health about specific diseases, or other social issues that effect or impact on health, health policy or resources used to provide or deliver better health to all.
+They are intended to inform a wide audience of citizens from decision makers to health consumers interested in health, specific diseases or social issues that may effect or impact on health, health policy, its resources used to provide or deliver better health for all.

-The European Institute of Women’s Health intends to regularly publish information in various formats, e.g. newsletters, reports, presentations designed to summarise or inform about our Institute’s activities both formally and informally.
+The EIWH intends when it has any spare resources, to regularly publish information in various formats newsletters, reports, presentations, each designed to summarise or inform you about our activities both formal and informal.
 To do this, we use a number of information tools i.e. in relation to policy we use Policy Briefs.

-Policy Briefs are intended to provide most if not all of the major information points needed by policy or decision makers and also the wide audience of interested citizens to help them understand and so progress specific issues related in health for example, gender or chronic disease areas.
+Policy Briefs intend to provide most, if not all, major information points needed by policy or decision makers as well as the wide audience of interested citizens – to help them understand and so progress specific issues related in health e.g., gender or chronic disease areas.

-Our policy briefs below have undergone a design and usability upgrade and are now being made available again.
+Our policy briefs below have undergone a design and usability upgrade and are now available again.
 They fall into 2 main groups.

 Chronic disease policy briefs: